-Sam Walton opened his first Walmart store on July 2, 1962 and within 5 years he owned 24 stores.
-The rest is history.
+Sam Walton opened his first Walmart store on July 2, 1962, and within 5 years he owned 24 stores.
+The rest is history!
 The company now employs 2.2 million people and serves about 245 million customers each week.
-That’s about ten times the population of Australia!
-They now have over 11,000 stores across 28 countries.
+That’s about ten times the population of Australia.

 The culture of the company was built on the premise that Walmart could save the customer money, therefore allowing the customer to live a better life.
 Because of this, Walmart is famous for running the company on a shoestring.
 Their “shared room” policy when staff stay in hotels is quite famous, and they are notorious for paying badly.
 Yet it is not uncommon when a new store opens to find thousands of people applying for a couple hundred of jobs.

-Walmart is also famous for its supply chain strategy.
+But Walmart is also famous for its supply chain strategy.
 Their drive to reduce prices through the supply chain existed long before the term became popular.
-They have 6,500 trucks that collect goods from suppliers, instead of suppliers delivering to them.
+They have 6,500 trucks that collect goods from suppliers, instead of suppliers delivering to them, and supplier performance is carefully managed on a day-to-day basis based on the standards set forth in the Walmart rule book.